skjdghsdjgsdj/babypod-software/README.md

 	Some Feathers don't show up as local drives because they lack the USB support for it.
 In those cases, the build script won't work right and you'll have to copy files another way, which is usually by Wi-Fi or the serial console.
 Refer to that Feather's documentation for details.

 3. Compile your own `mpy-cross` executable and put it in your `$PATH`.
-As of this documentation, there's no prebuilt `mpy-cross` for CircuitPython 9, and they are not backwards-copmatible.
+As of this documentation, there's no prebuilt `mpy-cross` for CircuitPython 9, and they are not backwards-compatible.
 Fortunately you only need to do this one because it takes a long time.
 To do this:
 	1. [Download and build CircuitPython 9](https://learn.adafruit.com/building-circuitpython), including building submodules.
 Note you have to do a full clone; you can't do `git clone --depth` or you'll miss tags and the build will fail.
 	2. [Build `mpy-cross`](https://learn.adafruit.com/building-circuitpython?view=all#build-circuitpython) and put the resulting binary that ends up in `circuitpython/mpy-cross/build/mpy-cross` in your `$PATH`, like copying it to `/usr/local/bin`.
 	3. You can delete the cloned `circuitpython` repository if you don't plan on building `mpy-cross` again or doing CircuitPython upgrades.